pauloedums/krakend-keycloak-with-react-and-quarkus/README.md

 The running container to be used is the [Podman](https://podman.io/), so let's get started.

+## Podman compose

+If you've already the podman compose installed on your machine it will be way more easy to run all containers, just hit on the terminal ```podman compose up -d```.
+And Start configuring the keycloak and don't forget to change variables in the keycloak configuration and on the sandbox.env.

 ## Containers

 The project is using Podman, so first we need to create the network who is going to be used by the containers.